google-research/meta-dataset/README.md

 This repository contains accompanying code for the article introducing Meta-Dataset, [arxiv.org/abs/1903.03096](https://arxiv.org/abs/1903.03096).
-It also contains accompanying code for CrossTransformers, [https://arxiv.org/abs/2007.11498](https://arxiv.org/abs/2007.11498), a follow-up work which improves performance.
+It also contains accompanying code and checkpoints for CrossTransformers, [https://arxiv.org/abs/2007.11498](https://arxiv.org/abs/2007.11498), a follow-up work which improves performance.